 For Federal Direct Parent PLUS Loans for Undergraduate Students (PLUS) please see Important Loan Information for Credit Based Alternative Loans for Undergraduates.
-For Federal Direct Graduate PLUS Loans (GPLUS) please see Important Loan Information for Credit Based Alternatives for Graduate/Law Students.We are providing you a current and comprehensive list of all private loan lenders commonly used and chosen by our student population over the past three years.
+For Federal Direct Graduate PLUS Loans (GPLUS) please see Important Loan Information for Credit Based Alternatives for Graduate/Law Students.We are providing you a current and comprehensive list with parameters of all private loan lenders commonly used and chosen by our student population within the past three years.
 Our intention in providing you this information is to assist students and parents in navigating the complex student loan industry.
 Links to these private loan lenders’ web pages are provided in alphabetical order below to give you some insight to each of their specific benefits, eligibility requirements*, terms and conditions (as they are subject to change), and disclosure information.
 There are many private loan lenders; borrowers may use this list as a tool to help choose a lender.
 You have a right to choose any private loan lender.
-If you wish to choose a lender not on this list, please provide the lender information to email@example.com
+If you wish to choose a lender not on this list, please provide the lender information to firstname.lastname@example.org

 Applicants must complete and submit a separate online loan application with the selected private loan lender to apply for preapproval and initiate the loan process.
 These non-federal loans are administered by lending institutions (bank or credit unions) and are based on credit worthiness.
 Interest rates and fees will vary depending on your credit score and the usage of a co-signer.
 Co-signers can be used to either reduce the interest rate or help obtain the loan due to credit problems.
 It is your responsibility to contact the private loan lender and research their interest rate options, terms and benefits offered and eligibility requirements.* Be prepared to wait a minimum of thirty days to receive a private loan.
 The private loan lender will communicate with you via email or mail requesting multiple documents and guiding you through their application process.
 Be aware of additional information needed by the private loan lender as it could affect how quickly you (the borrower) receive these private loan funds.